Showing posts with label Social Justice & Human Rights. Show all posts

 The effect on our rice farmers

-We do not want to see one day that our farmlands that are previously owned by ordinary farmers will become a gated community or townhouse owned by an oligarch.
-We do not want to see our country losing agricultural scientists who preferred to work abroad for a greener pasture.
-We do not want to see our future children losing interest in agricultural studies and activities.
-And we do not want to see our farmers dying because even they don't have something to eat.
+We want to see something other than one day, our farmlands, previously owned by ordinary farmers, will become a gated community or townhouse owned by an oligarch.
+We want our country to retain agricultural scientists who prefer to work abroad for a greener pasture.
+We want our future children to be interested in farming studies and activities.
+And we want to avoid seeing our farmers dying because they need something to eat.
 After all, the government killed the rice farming industry.

-As I go back home in our hometown, another townhouse that is previously farmland might be rising and another hectare for private houses along the road is built.
+As I return home to our hometown, another previously farmland townhouse might rise, and another hectare for private houses along the road might be built.
 This happens when farmers sell their land to real estate developers for residential or industrial development.

 © 2019 Del Cusay